-The Master of Science in Nursing (MSN) Degree program requires the completion of 11 courses/ 36 credits.
-Students take a minimum of ten three-credit courses and one six-credit course.
+The Master of Science in Nursing (MSN) Degree program requirements include the completion of 11 courses/ 36 credits.
+Our graduate nursing students take a minimum of ten three-credit courses and one six-credit course.
 The curriculum includes seven core courses (21 credits), and four concentration courses (15 credits) in either Nursing Education or Nursing Management.

 MSN Courses are offered in a face-to-face format meeting seven times over a 14-week semester.
 Our Master of Science in Nursing courses include a major element of independent study.
 Typically, part-time students take two courses each semester and full-time students take three courses each semester.

 Core MSN Courses (7 courses/ 21 credits)

 NURS5103 Nursing Research in the Evidence-Based Practice Paradigm